Roedie40/pico_1/alarm-clock-with-date-and-day-of-year/README.md

-# Real Time Clock with Daylight Saving Time, date and day of year  #
+# Real Time Clock with Daylight Saving Time, alarm, date and day of year  #
 (for EU member states)

 **Simple Driver for the DS3231 and the basic for manual-setup.py.**